Fuerteventura is a Canary Island Paradise

 Puerto del Rosario

-Puerto del Rosario is the capital of Fuerteventura and is based around the main port area in the north east of the Island and has around 40,000 inhabitants.
+Puerto del Rosario is the capital of Fuerteventura and is based around the main port area in the north east of the Island with around 40,000 inhabitants.

 The local blue flag beach Playa Blancal has some good waves and is popular with surfers.

-The towns and villages located within the municipality of Antugua include Agua de Bueyes, Casillas Morales, Valles de Ortega, Las Salinas del Carmen, Caleta de Fustes, Costa de Antigua, La Corte, Antigua, Las Pocetas, Los Alares and Pozo Negro.
+The municipality of Antigua stretches down tothe coastline and includes Agua de Bueyes, Casillas Morales, Valles de Ortega, Las Salinas del Carmen, Costilla Caleta de Fuste, Los Alares and Pozo Negro.

-As with just about all main towns in Spain Antigua has all the important church, the Iglesia de Nuestra Senora de Antigua, which dates back to 1785.
-It as restored to its former glory in the last century.
-It is a delightful church and well worth a visit to look around inside.
+Antigua has a very charming church, the Iglesia de Nuestra Senora de Antigua, which dates back to 1785 which has been restored to its former glory, it is a delightful little church and well worth visiting.